rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 The kind of library and the modifiers can also be specified in a [`#[link]` attribute][link-attribute].
-If the kind is not specified in the `link` attribute or on the command-line, it will link a dynamic library if available, otherwise it will use a static library.
+If the kind is not specified in the `link` attribute or on the command-line, it will link a dynamic library by default, except when building a static executable.
 If the kind is specified on the command-line, it will override the kind specified in a `link` attribute.

 The name used in a `link` attribute may be overridden using the form `-l